skdebela/cavenv/README.md

 ## Features

 - Create and activate Python virtual environments.
+- Install dependencies if a requirements.txt file is present.
 - Support for custom directory paths for virtual environments.
 - Easy installation and usage.
 - Minimal dependencies (only Python is required).